josebarbamontoya/pu_dating/reltime-ja_tutorial/README.md

 ## 4. Impact of phylogenetic uncertainty on time estimates

+We made an additional RelTime-SA analysis, we used the timetree topology inferred in the original study.
+ML Branch lengths were calculated using the GTR+Γ5 model.
+The same calibrations as for the RelTime-JA analyses were used.
+We evaluated the performance of the RelTime-JA method by comparing the node times with the RelTime-SA timetree node times.
+Figure 1 shows...

+Directory “4_assess_pu_impact” contains...

 ## References

 Kumar S, Stecher G, Peterson D, Tamura K. 2012.
 MEGA-CC: Computing core of molecular evolutionary genetics analysis program for automated and iterative data analysis.
 Bioinformatics 28:2685–2686.